 Importing TXF files into TurboTax Desktop (Mac or Windows)

 Summary: This guide walks you through importing a Charity Record TXF file into Intuit TurboTax Desktop.
 Screenshots are for Mac, though the steps should be similar for Windows.
-Cash and mileage donations generally import cleanly.
+Cash and mileage donations need the fewest edits after import but may need followup.
 Item donations may require you to select a donation type and answer a few follow-up questions.
-We'll show you what to enter.
+We'll walk you through the steps.

 For a general overview of TXF (including how to export it) and what to expect, see TXF export: what to expect.